Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 1. Get any services that are currently running on the local server, `LocalServer::services()`.
 2. Loop through all services and stop the selected service (from the dropdown) if started.
-    * check service is started, `LocalService::status()` equals `LocalServerStatus.STARTED`
+    * check service is started, `LocalService::status()` equals `LocalServerStatus::STARTED`
     * `LocalService::stop()`, stops the service asynchronously
-3. Wait for all services to be in the `LocalServerStatus.STOPPED` state.
+3. Wait for all services to be in the `LocalServerStatus::STOPPED` state.
     * `LocalService::statusChanged()` fires whenever the running status of the local service has changed.
 4. `Stop the local server, `LocalServer::stop()`.